liangchua/spotify-recommendation-system/README.md

 ![Image](images/page3-deploy.png)

-Thank you for taking the time to read my work !!!
+Thank you for reading my work!!!
+I appreciate your time and attention.